pokusew/fel-kbe-web-app-security-lab/SQL-Injection-Solution.md

 ```

 **Note 1:** There is a trailing space in `-- `.

-**Note 2:** It seems that the entered Username in the form does not affect what the app does when using this SQL injection.
+**Note 2:** The entered Username in the form does not affect the result of the SQL query when using this SQL injection.

 ## Task 2